Skip to main content

 • “The roguelike/RPG aspect is very satisfying, and the replayability is solid thanks to a good enemy variety from the start and a nice range of items that unlock over time.”

-• “Its replayability leaves something to be desired; hopefully the unlimited mode will fix that.”
+• “Its replayability leaves something to be desired (hopefully the unlimited mode will fix that).”

-• “Unfortunately, in its current state, it lacks the polish and replay value needed to be in the same league as the great modern rogue-lites.”
+• “Unfortunately, in its current state, it lacks the polish and replay value needed to be in the same league as great modern rogue-lites.”

 • “Replayability is not very good; you’ve seen almost everything after a few runs.”